-- 1. Immediately securing medical treatment and/or mental health services as necessary - 2.
-Notifying law enforcement and/or other emergency assistance if a suicidal act is being actively threatened student is reporting or acting suicidal. - 3.
+- 1. Ensure the student's physical safety by one of the following, as appropriate: - a.
+Securing immediateImmediately securing medical treatment if a suicide attempt has occurred and/or mental health services as necessary - b.
+Securing 2.
+Notifying law enforcement and/or other emergency assistance if a suicidal act is being actively threatened - e3.
 Keeping the student under continuous adult supervision until the parent/guardian and/or appropriate support agent or agency can be contacted and has the opportunity to intervene - 4.
 Removing other students from the immediate area as soon as possible

-'''

-(cf. 0450 - Comprehensive Safety Plan)

-(cf. 5141 - Health Care and Emergencies)
+(cf. 0450 Comprehensive Safety Plan) (cf. 5141 Health Care and Emergencies)

-'''